Craqve/homelab/README.md

 Various Homelab stacks, templates, and other resources.
 Still a * work in progress*.
 I have a lot of work add to this!

 ## Navigation
-* [Proxy](https://github.com/Craqve/homelab/tree/main/proxy) - Plex, Jellyfin, *arr stack, and more.
+* [Proxy](https://github.com/Craqve/homelab/tree/main/proxy) - Reverse proxy with a web=based UI for managing Nginx hosts

 ## Hardware